 Vegan Chocolate Chip Cookies

-These vegan chocolate chip cookies are perfectly soft, chewy, and made in one bowl!
-Ready in just 12 minutes, I love how these taste like classic chocolate chip cookies.
+These vegan chocolate chip cookies are perfectly soft, chewy, and made in one bowl.
+Ready in just 12 minutes, they taste like something from a bakery.

 vegan chocolate chip cookies.